EsterYIT/TeamApp/README.md

 ### Firebase DB

 * Firebase Authentication - Handles any process that requires authentication and maintains required permissions for each process.
-* Firebase Store - Handles any process that requires immediate updating such as registration, group settings, group creationץ
+* Firebase Store - Handles any process that requires immediate updating such as registration, group settings, group creation.
 * Firebase Storage - Handles any process that requires storage such as a photo album.